Payment Button - Hook

 ---|---|---|

-TL;DR: Install the package, create a validator with your shared secret(s), call verify_signature, and process the JSON only if it returns True (Python) or true (JS).
+TL;DR: Install the package, create a validator with your shared secret(s), callverify_signature

 2. DIY algorithm (for every other language)